minad/org-modern/README.md

    ```
 - **Move flush left**: Note: `M-{` will get you to the start of a block quickly.  `M-\` at block start will move the block's first header line to column 0.
 Then `M-S-left` (or `right`) will indent the full block.
 - **Indent rigidly**: `M-h` selects the entire block.
 Then `C-x TAB` enters "rigid indent" mode, after which left/right moves the entire block.
-- **Fix a block**: If you have a block with a misaligned or "hanging end", like so:
+- **Re-indent a block**: If you have a block that is partially aligned, perhaps with a "hanging end", like so:
    ```org
    - List 1
        - List 2